bzozoo/SOCKET-SERVER-CLIENT-DEMO/README.md

-# Example
+# USAGE
+Install Node.JS 16 or newer
+Go to script folder...

-To run this example:
+Run this example:
 - `npm install` or `yarn`
 - `npm run dev` or `yarn dev`
 - `npm start`